Barbie as Rapunzel

-Barbie as Rapunzel is a 2002 animated fairy tale film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.
+Barbie as Rapunzel is a 2002 CGI-animated fairytale film co-produced by Mainframe Entertainment and Mattel Entertainment, and distributed by Artisan Home Entertainment.

 An adaptation of the 1812 German fairy tale "Rapunzel" by the Brothers Grimm, it is the second in the Barbie film series, with Kelly Sheridan providing the voice of Barbie.

-Barbie as Rapunzel was released on VHS and DVD on October 1, 2002, later making a television premiere on Nickelodeon on November 24, 2002. and was subsequently released overseas through Entertainment Rights and Universal Pictures Video.
+Barbie as Rapunzel was released on VHS and DVD on October 1, 2002, later making a television debut on Nickelodeon on November 24, 2002. and was subsequently released overseas through Entertainment Rights and Universal Pictures Video.
 The film was nominated for eight DVD Premiere Awards, winning Best Original Score and Best Animated Character Performance for Gothel.

 Plot

 Barbie tells the following story to her little sister, Kelly, who is insecure about her painting abilities.

-Rapunzel is a young princess with long, floor-length hair who lives in a manor hidden in a dark forest surrounded by a magic wall, as a servant to the wicked witch Gothel, who claims Rapunzel was abandoned as a baby.
-She resents Rapunzel's hobby of painting pictures and demands Rapunzel spend all her time maintaining and cleaning the manor they live in, which is magically isolated from the rest of the world.
+Rapunzel is a young princess with long, floor-length hair, acting as a servant to the wicked witch Gothel, who claims Rapunzel was cruelly abandoned as a baby.
+Gothel resents Rapunzel's hobby of painting pictures, and demands Rapunzel spend all her time maintaining and cleaning the manor they live in, which is isolated from the rest of the world by a magic wall.
 Rapunzel's only friends are Penelope, a young dragon, and Hobie, an anxious rabbit.

 One day, Rapunzel and her friends accidentally open a secret tunnel, where Rapunzel finds a silver hairbrush engraved with a loving message from her parents.
 This leads Rapunzel to question Gothel's story.
-Rapunzel continues down the tunnel and finds herself beyond the manor walls, near the kingdom outside.
+Rapunzel continues down the tunnel and finds herself beyond the magic walls, near the kingdom outside.
 She saves young Princess Katrina from a hole with the help of Katrina's older brother, Prince Stefan.
-He explains the trap was set by King Wilhelm of the neighboring country, who has an ongoing feud with Stefan's father King Frederick.
+He explains the trap was set by King Wilhelm of the neighboring country, who has an ongoing feud with Stefan's father, King Frederick.

 Rapunzel realizes she's been outside for a while and leaves in a rush, without learning Stefan's name.
 However, Gothel's pet ferret Otto sees Rapunzel and tells Gothel all that happened.
 Gothel faces Rapunzel, demanding to know who she spoke with.
-When Rapunzel insists she doesn't know Stefan's name, Gothel destroys Rapuzel's art and supplies, and transforms her room into a high tower.
+When Rapunzel insists she doesn't know Stefan's name, Gothel destroys Rapunzel's art and supplies, and transforms her room into a high tower.
 Gothel also commands Penelope's father Hugo to keep Rapunzel prisoner.
 That night, as Rapunzel sleeps, the hairbrush she found magically transforms into a paintbrush.

 When Rapunzel attempts to use the paintbrush on the tower wall, she magically paints a portal to the kingdom.
-She uses it to meet Stefan again, though she insists that he does not tell her his name in fear of Gothel.
+She uses it to meet Stefan again, though she insists that he does not tell her his name so that she cannot reveal it to Gothel.
 They search for the origin of her paintbrush, and discover that it was made by a silversmith in Wilhelm's kingdom.
 Before Rapunzel leaves, Stefan gives her an invitation to the masquerade ball that night.
 She paints another portal to return to the tower.